trifonnt/openshift-diy-maven-dropwizard-071/README.md

-Dropwizard-0.7.1 with Swagger on OpenShift-diy cartridge
+Dropwizard-0.7.1 with Swagger on OpenShift-DIY cartridge
 ==================================

-Steps to build and start
+Steps to build and start from command line
 =====
 +01) Build